This post is also available in: Svenska

-When the baby arrives, you will see if your child is of the friendly kind who sleeps most of the night, or if the child wakes up every two hours and wants to eat and then only falls asleep if a parent gets up and carries them for half an hour.
-If you have problems at night: be unpretentious and creative.
-If the child only sleeps well near you and wakes up as soon as you leave: think about whether the sleep would be better if the child was allowed to sleep all night in the adult bed.
-If the child sleeps very well in his pram but hates his cot: let the child sleep in the pram at night.
+When your baby arrives, you can see if they sleep most of the night, or if they wake up every two hours and want to eat and then only falls asleep if a parent gets up and carries them for half an hour.
+If you have problems at night, be unpretentious and creative.
+If your baby only sleeps well near you and wakes up as soon as you leave, consider whether sleep would be better if the baby slept in their parents’ bed all night.
+If the child sleeps very well in their pram but hates their cot, let them sleep in the pram at night.
 Is the child so difficult at night that neither of you can sleep in the same room?
 If so, take turns taking the night-time responsibility.

 Stroller, baby car seat, harness or shawl

-If you are going to drive your baby, you must buy a rear-facing baby seat.
+If you are going to drive your baby around, you must buy a rear-facing baby seat.
 Buy it from someone you trust.
-You want to guarantee that it isn’t broken and almost-new quality.
+You want to guarantee that it isn’t broken, good quality and almost-new.
 Otherwise, buy a new one.
 Make sure you install it correctly in the car.

-Many people think it’s nice to push the baby around in a stroller, but it’s not absolutely necessary to purchase.
-Some people only use a sling or shawl and that works well.
+Many people think it’s nice to push their baby around in a stroller, but it’s not absolutely necessary to purchase.
+Some people only use a sling or shawl, and that works well.
 Many children like to be carried, so a harness or shawl frees the hands and saves the back.

 - 2-3 bodies

 - 2 pairs of soft trousers, preferably with feet , so you do not have to keep track of socks